Vaidu7972/Power-BI/README.md

 Day-9-10 Gauge Map , Kpi(used for finding exact goal) with slicer multi data based on selecting , Using card and slicer formating

-Day-11 I made fully Analysis project on Ecommerce Sales Dashboard
+Day-11 I made fully Analysis project on Ecommerce Sales Dashboard In which I did data extraction , data analysis , data Transformation .